-While there is usually a tendency among independent brands to make their cases as easy to manufacture as possible (the less operations your CNC needs to perform on a part, the less it usually costs to make), this Xemex XE 5000 makes its statement with a deliberately complex body that features four separate lugs, a rather thick bezel (probably to make the dial more proportional to the rest of the piece), and a very unusual winding/setting crown.
+While there is usually a tendency among independent brands to make their cases as easy to manufacture as possible (the fewer operations your CNC needs to perform on a part, the less it usually costs to make), this Xemex XE 5000 makes its statement with a deliberately complex body that features four separate lugs, a rather thick bezel (probably to make the dial more proportional to the rest of the piece), and a very unusual winding/setting crown.

-As the crown is clearly a bit more difficult to operate than that on a normal watch, it is also a lot more comfortable (especially to those who tends to wear their timepieces lower on their wrists) and a lot more pleasant to look at.
+As the crown is clearly a bit more difficult to operate than that on a normal watch, it is also a lot more comfortable (especially to those who tend to wear their timepieces lower on their wrists) and a lot more pleasant to look at.

 Inside the oversized body is hidden an almost legendary ETA Valjoux 7750 automatic movement.

 Just like almost all watches of this class, the Xemex XE 5000 Ivory features a convex sapphire crystal covering its face and another sapphire crystal implanted into its screw-down display back.

-Its setting crown, which is also made screw-down in order to increase the timekeeper’s water resistance rating, withstands pressures of up to 5 ATM, which converts into more common 50 meter of water-resistance.
+Its setting crown, which is also made screw-down in order to increase the timekeeper’s water resistance rating, withstands pressures of up to 5 ATM, which converts into a more common 50 meters of water resistance.

 Well, I trust the solution was employed not only for practical purposes but for aesthetics’ sake, too, making the watch look even more original.

 The chronograph’s off-white face features a standard tri-compax dial layout with two chronograph counters (12-hour sub-dial at 6 o’clock and a 30-minute totalizer at 12 o’clock) as well as a small seconds indicator at 9 o’clock.

 To make the whole display look more contrast, its dials are made of contrasting polished metal.